Gaming in 2023: Mobile reigns supreme, but the battlefield is shifting

 When we look at the PC and console sectors, the focus shifts.
 The top 10 games by revenue on platforms like Steam showcase a trend toward critically acclaimed, high-budget titles.

-These games prioritize narrative depth and gameplay sophistication, such as Baldur's Gate 3 ($657m) and Hogwarts Legacy ($341m), which resonate deeply with core gaming audiences.
-The disparity in reach is apparent as gamers vote with their pocketbooks: Steam had five games over the $100m mark, and mobile had 150 games.
+These games prioritize narrative depth and gameplay sophistication.
+Look no further than Baldur's Gate 3 ($657m) and Hogwarts Legacy ($341m), which resonate deeply with core gaming audiences.
+The disparity in reach is apparent as gamers vote with their pocketbooks: Steam had five games over the $100m mark... mobile had 150 games.

-This is not an opposition piece to console and PC, but rather, I look at these as installments of franchises that offer new narratives and experiences for fans.
 Balders Gate 3, More Harry Potter, Resident Evil 4, The annual FC game from EA.
-They serve a different purpose, and we should measure their success from a more critical standpoint than purely commercial.
+They serve a different purpose—to expand or build on what already exists.
+With this in mind, we should measure their success more critically than purely commercial.

 The Mobile Pivot of Traditional Giants

-It's really a no-brainer, and a straightforward cost-benefit analysis reveals that the most profitable venture for an established studio is to develop mobile games that are relatively inexpensive, quick to produce, and easily scalable.
+It's a no-brainer, and a straightforward cost-benefit analysis reveals that the most profitable venture for an established studio is to develop mobile games that are inexpensive, quick to produce, and easily scalable.

 Let's generalize the inputs for simplicity:

-• AAA titles take hundreds of millions of dollars in development and marketing before players get to play the game and nearly a decade to develop with marginal upside.
+Success in AAA takes hundreds of millions of dollars in development and marketing before players play the game and nearly a decade to develop with marginal upside.

-• Quality mobile games cost a fraction, a maximum of a few years, and "moonshot" upside.
+Quality mobile games cost a fraction, a maximum of a few years, and a "moonshot" upside.

-Looking at projects through this lens, franchising and sequels pointed out above make much more sense—using recurring IP can mitigate the risk of shipping a flop.
+Looking at projects through this lens, the franchises and sequels pointed out above make much more sense—recurring IP can mitigate the risk of shipping a flop when you already have a fandom to work with.

 Scale vs. Prestige: Two Sides of Gaming